Metroid: Proposed film

 In 2003, two producers optioned the rights to create a live-action film based on Metroid, but the rights expired.
 The director John Woo acquired the rights a few years later, and his studio Lion Rock Productions was to produce and release the film before 2006.
-The writers included David Greenwalt, who had worked on Buffy the Vampire Slayer, Angel and Grimm.
-According to the producer Brad Froxhoven, the film would have explored Samus' origin story; she would be "an exceptionally talented, but also flawed character who was looking for redemption ...
-We wanted to see her struggle, to be humbled, and to be forced to rise up against crazy odds.
-And of course we wanted to see the cool weapons in all of their glory."
+The writers included David Greenwalt, who had worked on Buffy the Vampire Slayer, Angel, and Grimm.
+Producer Brad Froxhoven stated that the film would have explored Samus' origin story, describing her as an "exceptionally talented", but a "flawed" character seeking redemption, and that the film would have been faithful to the original games.

 According to Foxhoven, Nintendo was protective due to the failure of the 1993 Super Mario Bros. film.
 Nintendo had no answers to the team's questions about Samus' personal life, relationships, and other personal characteristics, and was uncomfortable with the film team "being the ones to propose those answers".
 Foxhoven said Nintendo left the discussions appreciating that they needed to develop the franchise further if it were to become a Hollywood film.
 In 2013, Sakamoto said he could support a film directed by Ryuji Kitaura, the director of the CG scenes in Other M, if the concept and methodologies were good enough.
+In 2025, the filmmaker Chris Stuckmann said it was "his dream" to direct a Metroid film.